DotNetAnalyzers/StyleCopAnalyzers/NewAnalyzerTemplate/NewAnalyzerTemplate/NewAnalyzerTemplate/README.md

 * Continue to follow these error messages and code fixes to the end of the tutorial
 * Congratulations!
 You have written an analyzer!

 If you would like to try your analyzer out, or if you would like to debug at any step of the tutorial, make sure your configuration is set to Debug and press F5.
 This will launch a second instance of Visual Studio with your analyzer deployed as a VSIX (Visual Studio Extension).
-You can then open a new C# console app, write an if statement, and any messages from your analyzer will appear.
+You can then open a new C# console app, write an if-statement, and any messages from your analyzer will appear.

 Syntax Trees
 ------------
-If you would like to see the syntax tree of your if statement being analyzed you can follow the steps below.
+If you would like to see the syntax tree of your if-statement being analyzed you can follow the steps below.
 	* Go to *Tools -> Extensions and Updates -> Online*, and install Roslyn Syntax Visualizer.
 	* Restart Visual Studio.
 	* Again, you can open a new C# console app and write an if-statement.